NOTE: These are general guidelines and helpful hints. Please check with your instructor for your specific requirements.

 10. Make sure you can understand enough of the article to summarize it.

-11. When viewing the article, look at the "Tools" box on the right side of the page.
-Click on "Print" to get a printer-friendly version of the article.
+11. When viewing the article, look at the icons above the article title.
+Click on the "Print" icon to get a printer-friendly version of the article.
 Click "Email" to email the article to yourself.